ItsxZaid/ItsxZaid/README.md

 # About Me

 👋 Hey there!
-I'm Razan, a 19-year-old developer from beautiful Sri Lanka 🇱🇰.
+I'm Razan, a 19-year-old developer from Sri Lanka 🇱🇰.
 I still call this place home, and I’m fortunate to have made friends from all over the world while diving into the world of coding.

 ## Tools I Use